GGGI - Global Ghost Gear Initiative

 - To protect marine animals from harm.

-We support the Best Practice Framework of the GGGI and do comply with the principles of best practice for seafood businesses.
-In fact, our main tuna supplier and strategic partner Tri Marine is a member of the GGGI and therefore complies with the BPF guidelines.
-Further, we mitigate our impact by ensuring that the third-party certified fisheries we source from do recognize the impacts of lost fishing gear on the marine environment.
+We support the Best Practice Framework of the GGGI and comply with the principles of best practice for seafood businesses.
+Our main tuna supplier and strategic partner Tri Marine is a member of the GGGI and therefore complies with the BPF guidelines.
+Furthermore, we mitigate our impact by ensuring that the third-party certified fisheries we source from recognize the impacts of lost fishing gear on the marine environment.